-This article was migrated from Medium.
+This post was migrated from Medium.

 Those notes assume the reader is very familiar with Unix environments.
 Get out whilst you can.